 The psychology domain is divided into three categories: psychopathic, psychotic, and traumatized (Langman, 2009a, 2009b, 2015b).
 These categories are not mutually exclusive.
-It is not unusual, particularly among adult perpetrators, to find aspects of two of the categories.
+It is not unusual, particularly among adult school shooters, for perpetrators to display features of two of the categories.
 It must be noted that most people in these three categories never kill anyone - as with all other factors, the psychological typology presented here includes contributing factors to the attacks, but by themselves are not predictive of violence.

 Psychopathic shooters are narcissistic, entitled, callous, and sometimes sadistic.
 They vary in their public behavior, however.
-Some are abrasive and belligerent; others are charming, charismatic, and deceptive; while some exist quietly in the social margin without calling attention to themselves through either charisma or belligerence.
+Some are abrasive and belligerent; others are charming, charismatic, and deceptive; while some exist quietly in the social margin without calling attention to themselves through either charisma or belligerence (Langman, 2015b).

-Psychotic perpetrators have either schizophrenia or schizotypal personality disorder, with a combination of psychotic symptoms (hallucinations, delusions, disorganized thoughts and/or behavior), eccentric behavior and beliefs, and impaired social and emotional functioning.
+Psychotic perpetrators have either schizophrenia or schizotypal personality disorder, with a combination of psychotic symptoms (hallucinations, delusions, disorganized thoughts and/or behavior), eccentric behavior and beliefs, and impaired social and emotional functioning (Langman, 2009b, 2015b).